vuatech/RPM-Spec-Info/readme.txt

 Copypaste response for issues:
 Package has been published to cooker (repo).
 You can install the package by running sudo dnf install --enablerepo=cooker-x86_64 | cooker-x86_64-extra.
 If you are on another architecture; substitute x86_64 for znver1 or aarch64.
-If you do not comment in 7 days I will close this issue.

 Macros:
 %global debug_package %{nil} = removes debug files